The ins and outs of creating the perfect programs for your nuptials.

 Ceremony programs are not one of those required aspects of a wedding, but they can certainly be helpful to your guests and are a simple way to add some personalization to your day.

-Since having a wedding program is not a required tradition, there’s no major etiquette or decorum to follow.
+Since having a wedding program is not a mandatory tradition, there’s no major etiquette or decorum to follow.
 Which, on the one hand, is great!
 You have the freedom to make your program as funny or as formal as you desire.
 On the other hand, it can be overwhelming to not have the structure that proper etiquette dictates.
 With too many options, how can you know you are making the right choice?

 That’s why we have decided to put together some tips and suggestions on how to create the perfect wedding program that fits the formality of your event.